quacksouls/bitburner/data/hgw/README.md

 The amount of time required to prep a server.
 Time is in the format `h:mm:ss`.
 We used the save file `fresh.json` and the script `/test/hgw/prep.js`.
 Floating point numbers are rounded to 6 decimal places.
+The general process is as
+follows:

+1. Use a particular strategy to prep `n00dles`.
+1. Print the data to the terminal.
+1. Reload the save file `fresh.json` and prep `n00dles` by means of a different strategy.

 | Server    | Strategy |    Time | Hack |    Hack XP |     XP/s |
 | --------- | -------- | ------: | ---: | ---------: | -------: |